 At highway speeds, more than 50 percent of engine power goes to overcoming aerodynamic drag.
 So don't carry things on top of your vehicle when you don't have to.
 When we installed bikes on a rooftop carrier atop the Accord driving 65 mph, fuel economy dropped a whopping 35 percent, from 42 mpg to 27 mpg.
 Even the empty rack created enough drag to suck gas mileage down 5 mpg.
 Adding a wind deflector quieted things down but didn't help the mileage: It dropped 2 more mpg to 35.

 Don't use premium fuel if you don't have to

 If your car specifies regular fuel, don't buy premium under the mistaken belief that your engine will run better.
 The only difference you'll see is about 20 cents more per gallon.
 Most cars are designed to run just fine on regular gasoline.
 Even many cars for which premium is recommended will run well on regular.
 We have found that the differences are imperceptible during normal driving.
 Check your owner's manual to find out if your engine really requires premium or if you can run on other grades.

 Minimize driving with a cold engine

 Engines run most efficiently when they're warm.
-In our city-driving tests, making multiple short trips and starting the engine from cold each time reduced fuel economy by almost 4 mpg.
+And the most effective way to warm them up is to drive!
+The effects vary.
+But as an example, driving our city mpg test several times with a cold engine consumed an extra 4 mpg versus driving it as the engine warmed up.
 Engines also produce more pollution and wear faster when they're cold.
 When possible, combine several short trips into one so that the engine stays warm.